FDA Pre-Subs: Best Practices, FAQs, and Examples

 Do you have to do a Pre-Sub? 🔗

-No. They are always optional.
+No. They are always optional, but surely recommended in most cases.

 How do Pre-Sub’s relate to 510(k)s? 🔗